Vidal Brujan Player Props: Rays vs. Royals

-Vidal Brujan is available when the Tampa Bay Rays take on Jose Cuas and the Kansas City Royals at Tropicana Field Thursday at 6:40 PM ET.
+The Tampa Bay Rays and Vidal Brujan, who went 1-for-4 last time in action, battle Zack Greinke and the Kansas City Royals at Tropicana Field, Friday at 6:40 PM ET.

-He returns to action for the first time since June 12, when he went 1-for-4 against the Athletics.

 Vidal Brujan Game Info & Props vs. the Royals